 Make A Difference Through A Cultural Exchange

 Fiji has a great variety of natural beauty to offer, but not forgetting the vibrant people from the local communities.
-Volunteers can embark on a volunteer expedition and assist the Fijian people through a range of community development efforts:
+Volunteers can assist the Fijian people through a range of community development efforts:

 • Support under-resourced local schools and teachers with educational efforts

 • Gain practical teaching experience when you volunteer with children from the villages

 • Help set up community based income-generation initiatives